Ready to get started? Complete our inquiry form and a Family Alternatives representative will contact you with more information.

 Please review the licensing process and send us a completed foster parent inquiry form if you are interested in becoming a foster parent or simply want to explore this meaningful service.

 Attend an information session.
-The next session is scheduled for August 21st from 6-8.
+The next session is scheduled for May 7th from 6:00-7:30.
 Information sessions are held three times a year, typically in January, May and September.
 If you have any questions or require more information please contact Sheena Bronson – Pruitt at 612-746-8165 or email email@example.com

 Become familiar with the licensing process at Family Alternatives.

 Before placing a child in your home, federal and state law requires that your home be licensed according to policies established by the Department of Human Services.